TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 .. note::

-   :ts:`.entryLevel` generally is not supported together with the :ts:`.special` property!
-The only exception is :ts:`special = keywords`.
+   :typoscript:`.entryLevel` generally is not supported together with the :typoscript:`.special` property!
+The only exception is :typoscript:`special = keywords`.

 Also be aware that this property selects pages for the first level in the menu.
 Submenus by menuObjects 2+ will be created as usual.